eugenefvdm/blog/README.md

 https://eugene.fintechsystems.net

+## Features

+- SEO friendly
+- Sitemap
+- Easily activate Google Analytics and Google Search Console
+- Beautiful admin panel based on Filamentphp
+- RSS Feeds

 ## Google Analytics

-Install Google Analytics and configure the admin panel.
-Once you have the Google Analytics code proceed to activating Google Search Console.
+Create a Google Analytics UA property and then and then add the GA- setting in the admin panel.
+Once you have added the GA- code proceed to Google Search Console which will automatically detect ownership.

 ## Sitemap

 The sitemap is available at /sitemap.xml

+## Feeds

+The feeds are available at /feed

+## Blog Posts

+Please note when creating Blog posts, the excerpt field is required.
+This is to satisfy both design and feed requirements.

 ## Adding new settings